 Who should buy the Inokim Light 2?

-There is a certain type of consumers that are always looking to buy the “last” of something and use it their entire lives.
-Well, if you are looking to buy your last scooter, you will be impressed by the Inokim Light 2.
+There is a certain type of consumer that is always looking to buy the “last” of something and use it their entire lives.
+Well, if you are looking to buy the last scooter, one that you will use for the rest of your life, you might be impressed by the Inokim Light 2.

 Inokim has established itself as the elite brand in the scooter world, and the Inokim Light 2 is definitely one of the best high-end commuters and lightweight options.
 The scooter will not offer tons of value in terms of specs or performance, but one thing is for sure – the quality will be out of this world.
 No other portable and lightweight scooter will have the same level of quality as this one.